incodehq/incode-platform/README.md

     4
 </td>
 <td>
-    create an "instantiate event".
+    Create an "instantiate event".  <p/>
     We suggest using a nested static class of the link entity:
 </td>
 <td>
     <ul>